 This post is inspired by a Facebook group I’m in - Women In Sustainable Business run by Katherine Ann Byam.

 I have done some killer networking in that group and learned so much just from other people’s posts and the communities responses.
-If you are looking for a community to join outside of the virtue + vice fashion startup community, I highly recommend it.

 Anyway, a few days ago Katherine posted asking the group basically why everyone was there, and what she could do to help make the group more useful to their goals.
 Well, that basically turned into everyone saying they were there to increase their sales, and that they were disappointed that when they posted in the group no one was buying their goods or services.

 What I like to call Facebook group shameless self-promotions is a terrible sales strategy - because that well has runneth dry.
 Meaning there are more brands than customers in these groups currently.
 We will talk about that in a minute, and what you should be doing instead.

 But, before we really get into what a good clothing brand marketing strategy entails, first we need to understand what marketing strategies are.